CCBatIIT/modelingworkshop2021/docs/index.md

 Participants should have a laptop computer capable of running the virtual machine.

-If you would like to be a formal participant in the workshop, please submit a brief [application](https://forms.gle/Levf3mRaPi5efjhg8).
+If you would like to be a formal participant in the workshop, please submit an [application](https://forms.gle/Levf3mRaPi5efjhg8).
 Formal participants will be able to attend the workshop live and participate in live discussions.
-Priority for formal participation will be given to Illinois Tech students and individuals working with the workshop instructors.
+Priority for formal participation will be given to Illinois Tech students and individuals working with the workshop instructors or collaborators.

 After the workshop, lecture recordings and slides will be made freely available online.